ThiagoBfim/SOLID-OCR/solution-en.md

 ![1SRP.png](images/1_SRP.png)

-2. We want to evolve to store quotas, and if a provider's quota is exceeded, it should retrieve from another provider.
+2. We want to evolve to support both Google and Claudinary services.
+   If the Claudinary service is unavailable, the request should be made to Google.

 Solution: